Top 10 Worst Animals to Keep as Pets

 Caring for an alligator or crocodile is a full-time job requiring much knowledge and experience.

-Because of this, most states have laws that prohibit prohibiting animals as pets.
+Because of this, most states have laws that prohibit animals from being used as pets.

-If you’re considering owning one, it’s important to research and ensures you know all the legal and safety considerations involved.
+If you’re considering owning one, it’s important to research and ensure you know all the legal and safety considerations involved.

 10. Foxes